openflighthpc/flight-deploy/README.md

 Display the available node profiles with `profiles`.
 These are what will be specified when setting up nodes.
 You can specify a type for which to list the profiles with `profiles TYPE`; if you don't specify, the type that was set in `configure` is used.

-Set up one or more nodes with `setup HOSTNAME,HOSTNAME...
+Set up one or more nodes with `apply HOSTNAME,HOSTNAME...
 PROFILE`.
 Hostnames should be submitted as a comma separated list of valid and accessible hostnames on the network.
 The profile should be a profile that exists when running `profiles` for the currently configured type.

 List brief information for each node that has been set up with `list`.